Beadle County, South Dakota

 Beadle County is a county in the U.S. state of South Dakota.
-As of the 2020 United States Census, the population was 19,149.
+As of the 2020 census, the population was 19,149, making it the 11th most populous county in South Dakota.
 Its county seat is Huron.
 The county was created in 1879 and organized in 1880.
 Beadle County comprises the Huron, SD Micropolitan Statistical Area.

 History

 Beadle County, named for Brigadier General William Henry Harrison Beadle, was created by the Dakota Territory Legislature in 1879, and was organized in 1880 with the appointment of three county commissioners by Governor Nehemiah G. Ordway.
 The first town within Beadle County was Cavour, but Huron was named the county seat when the county commissioners first met there in July 1880.